-In some instances, the pressure coordinate isn’t included in NetCDF files for deployments where the collocated CTD data aren’t available (e.g. CP01CNSM-RID27-04-DOSTAD000 deployments 2, 3, 5, and 6).
-This coordinate should always be included in the files, and if the pressure from the CTD isn’t available, the array should be filled with NaNs or fill values.
+In some instances, the pressure coordinate is not included in NetCDF files for deployments where the collocated CTD data are not available (e.g. CP01CNSM-RID27-04-DOSTAD000 deployments 2, 3, 5, and 6).
+This coordinate should always be included in the files, and if the pressure from the CTD is not available, the array should be filled with NaNs or fill values.

-To exacerbate the problem, the system currently only pulls collocated data for the same delivery method when calculating L2 data products – for most DOSTAs and FLORTs, the delivery method is recovered_host.
-If the collocated recovered_host CTD data aren’t available, the L2 data products are not calculated.
-The system should be flexible enough to use a different delivery method (e.g. recovered_inst) for L2 data product calculations if the preferred delivery method isn’t available.
+To exacerbate the problem, the system currently only pulls collocated data for the same delivery method when calculating L2 data products.
+For example, for most DOSTAs and FLORTs, the delivery method is recovered_host.
+If the collocated recovered_host CTD data are not available, the L2 data products are not calculated.
+The system should be flexible enough to use a different delivery method (e.g. recovered_inst) for L2 data product calculations if the preferred delivery method is not available.

 1.4 Data only available in non-preferred data stream

 The most complete, high-resolution “preferred” dataset for all uncabled instruments should be the recovered_inst dataset downloaded directly from the instrument upon recovery.
-When this delivery method isn’t available (e.g. the instrument doesn’t record internally or the instrument was lost or damaged), the recovered_host delivery method would be the “preferred” data stream.
-However, in multiple cases, portions of deployment data are available in the telemetered and/or recovered_host stream, and the same data aren’t available in the preferred recovered_inst data stream (full list: Tables S5-S7).
+When this delivery method is not available (e.g., the instrument does not record internally or the instrument was lost or damaged), the recovered_host delivery method would be the “preferred” data stream.
+However, in multiple cases, portions of deployment data are available in the telemetered and/or recovered_host stream, and the same data are not available in the preferred recovered_inst data stream (full list: Tables S5-S7).